 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Bank's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 3.

 2.3 Changes in accounting policies and disclosures

-The accounting policies are consistent with those used in the previous year, except for where the Bank has adopted certain new standards of, amendments and interpretations to IFRS and a change in the accounting policy applied for liabilities against acceptances and related customer receivables described below.
+The accounting policies are consistent with those used in the previous year, except for where the Bank has adopted certain new standards of, amendments and interpretations to IFRS.